biharygergo/card-estimator/src/cli/data/20250317_benefits-of-planning-poker.md

 ## **3. Eliminates HiPPO Influence (Highest Paid Person's Opinion)**

 In traditional estimation meetings, the loudest or most senior voice in the room often dictates the final estimate.
-This is known as **HiPPO (Highest Paid Person's Opinion) bias**, which can lead to unrealistic commitments and overlooked complexities.
+This is known as HiPPO (Highest Paid Person's Opinion) bias, which can lead to unrealistic commitments and overlooked complexities.

 ### How does Planning Poker remove HiPPO bias?